codeangler/vpc-endpoints-lab/verify-interface.md

 **ReportsEngine EC2 to SQSQueue**

-Verify that ReportsEngine EC2 **CAN** successfully read and delete messages from the queue via the Interface VPC Endpoint
+Verify that ReportsEngine EC2 can successfully read and delete messages from the queue via the Interface VPC Endpoint

 1. Refer to the collected output values from your CloudFormation stack.
 Note the value of the "SQSQueueURL" output.
 Also note the AWS Region where your lab is running (e.g. us-east-1).
 You will substitute these values into the commands below.

 **Ensure that your session is connected to the ReportsEngine EC2 instance.
 You will execute step 2 from the ReportsEngine EC2 instance bash prompt.
-Execute the following to connect to the ReportsEngine EC2 instance as needed:**
+Execute the following command to connect to the ReportsEngine EC2 instance, as needed:**

 ``` json
 ssh ec2-user@reportsengine -i vpce.pem